lorenzo-delsignore/vmouse/README.md

 # vmouse
 Hand gesture control software that allows you to operate a computer mouse using hand movements and finger gestures.

-To run the application run the command:
+To run the application type the command:

 ``` python guy.py ```